Alcyoneus (galaxy)

 Aside from the size of its radio emissions, the central galaxy is otherwise of ordinary radio luminosity, stellar mass, and supermassive black hole mass.
-It is a standalone galaxy with an isophotal diameter at 25.0 r-mag/arcsec2 of about 74.40 kpc, with the nearest cluster located 11 million light years away from it.
+It is a standalone galaxy with an isophotal diameter at 25.0 r-mag/arcsec2 of about 74.40 kpc, with the nearest cluster located 11 million light-years away from it.
 The galaxy was named after the giant Alcyoneus from Greek mythology.

 Discovery

-Alcyoneus had been first reported in a paper published in February 2022 by Martijn Oei and colleagues after obtaining results from the Low Frequency Array (LOFAR) Two-metre Sky Survey (LoTSS), an interferometric radio survey of the Northern Sky.
-The object was first observed as a bright, three component radio structure visible on at least four spatial resolutions of the LoTSS (6, 20, 60, and 90 arcminute resolutions).
+Alcyoneus was first reported in a paper published in February 2022 by Martijn Oei and colleagues after obtaining results from the Low-Frequency Array (LOFAR) Two-metre Sky Survey (LoTSS), an interferometric radio survey of the Northern Sky, as part of a search that resulted in the discovery of over 8,000 new giant radio galaxies.
+The object was first observed as a bright, three-component radio structure visible on at least four spatial resolutions of the LoTSS (6-, 20-, 60- and 90-arcsecond resolutions).
 The two outer components of the radio structure are separated by a similar distance to the smaller, elongated radio structure, signifying their nature as possible radio lobes.
 Further confirmations using radio-optical overlays dismiss the possibility of the two being separate radio lobes from different galaxies, and confirm that they have been produced by the same source.

 Characteristics

 Alcyoneus has been described as a giant radio galaxy, a special class of objects characterized by the presence of radio lobes generated by relativistic jets powered by the central galaxy's supermassive black hole.
 Giant radio galaxies are different from ordinary radio galaxies in that they can extend to much larger scales, reaching upwards to several megaparsecs across, far larger than the diameters of their host galaxies.
-In the case of Alcyoneus, the host galaxy does not host a quasar and is relatively quiscient, with spectral imaging from the Sloan Digital Sky Survey's 12th data release (SDSS DR12) suggesting a star formation rate of only 0.016 solar masses per year (1.6×10^-2 solar mass/yr).
-This classifies it as a low excitation radio source, with Alcyoneus obtaining most of its energy due to relativistic process of the central galaxy's jet rather than radiation from its active galactic nucleus.
+In the case of Alcyoneus, the host galaxy does not host a quasar and is relatively quiescent, with spectral imaging from the Sloan Digital Sky Survey's 12th data release (SDSS DR12) suggesting a star formation rate of only 0.016 solar masses per year (1.6×10^-2 solar mass/yr).
+This classifies it as a low excitation radio source, with Alcyoneus obtaining most of its energy due to the relativistic process of the central galaxy's jet rather than radiation from its active galactic nucleus.

-The central host galaxy of Alcyoneus has a stellar mass of 240 billion solar masses (2.4×10^11 solar mass), with its central supermassive black hole estimated to have a mass of 390±170 million solar masses (3.9±1.7×10^8 solar mass); both characteristically typical for elliptical galaxies, but substantially lower values than other similar galaxies hosting giant radio sources.
+The central host galaxy of Alcyoneus has a stellar mass of 240 billion solar masses (2.4×10^11 solar mass), with its central supermassive black hole estimated to have a mass of 390±170 million solar masses (3.9±1.7×10^8 solar mass); both typical for elliptical galaxies, but substantially lower than for similar galaxies generating giant radio sources.

 It is currently unknown how Alcyoneus's radio emissions grew so large.
-A few theories have been proposed, including a lesser dense than usual environment surrounding it, the fact that it exists inside a filament of the cosmic web, a supermassive black hole, an extensive stellar population, and powerful jet streams.
+One explanation proposes that the radio galaxy's cosmic web environment might be less dense than that of other giant radio galaxies, leading to a lower resistance to growth.
+In comparison to other known giant radio galaxies, Alcyoneus does not appear to have a particularly massive stellar population or central black hole, or particularly powerful jet streams.